 Through her experience at the District Attorney’s Office, Judge Wynne observed what would happen to children when their best interests were not put first.
 This led Judge Wynne to her practice of family law.
 She recognizes the importance of a child’s home life and how it can impact a child’s future.
 On September 19, 2019, Governor Abbott appointed Judge Lindsey Wynne to be the Judge of the 468th District Court, a court dedicated to family and CPS matters.
 Judge Wynne took the bench on October 1, 2019.

-Judge Wynne is a proud graduate of Frisco High School and currently resides in McKinney, Texas.
-Judge Wynne is married to Wes Wynne, an attorney, and they have two children.
+Judge Wynne is a proud graduate of Frisco High School and is raising her family in Collin County.